charliemccartan1/Irish-LLM/README.md

 # Irish-LLM

 Continued pretraining and tokenizer adaptation of Qwen2.5-1.5B for Irish, comparing two strategies: retaining the original tokenizer versus replacing it with a custom, from-scratch Irish/English BPE vocabulary.
-Developed as part of an MSc dissertation at the University of St Andrews.

 ## Overview